 As the NSW state theatre company, the STC produces a school education program, STC Ed.
 It also has a new permanent ensemble of theatre-makers, The Residents.
 These actors are employed full-time by the STC and have a particular focus on the development of theatre while working across all aspects of the STC's program.

-For more information on the 2013 program, contact the STC:
+For more information on the 2017 program, vistit the STC website or contact:

 Allens is proud to be a Supporting Partner of the Contemporary Practice of the Western Australian Academy of Performing Arts (WAAPA).

 WAAPA is Australia's premier performing arts academy, and boasts such alumni as Hugh Jackman, Frances O'Connor, Marcus Graham and William McInnes.